 Report on Other Legal and Regulatory Requirements

-c) The Balance Sheet and the Statement of Profit and Loss and Cash Flow Statement dealtwith by this Report are in agreement with the books of account.
+a) The Balance Sheet Statement of Profit and Loss and the Cash Flow Statement dealtwith by this report are in agreement with the books of account;

 For Paresh Rakesh & Associates

-"Annexure A" to Independent Auditors' Report referred to in Paragraph 1 underthe heading of "Report on other legal and regulatory requirements" of our reportof even date.
+(Referred to in Paragraph 1 under the heading of "Report on other legal andregulatory requirements" of our report of even date)

-1) In respect of its fixed assets :
+i) In respect of its Fixed Assets :

 b) As explained to us all the fixed assets have been physically verified by themanagement in a phased periodical manner which in our opinion is reasonable havingregard to the size of the Company and nature of its assets.
-As informed to us prima -facie no material discrepancies were noticed on such physical verification.
+No material discrepancies werenoticed on such physical verification.

 a.
 According to the information's and explanation given to us Physical verification ofinventory has been conducted at reasonable intervals by the management.